🐶🌞 When the sun becomes a burden

 6. Sunburn and skin irritations

-Strange noises, car rides or crowds of people have a stressful effect on many dogs – with physical symptoms such as restlessness, vomiting or diarrhea.
+Unfamiliar noises, car rides, or crowds of people can be stressful for many dogs – with physical symptoms such as restlessness, vomiting, or diarrhea.

 DOGKRAFT Zeolite – the natural companion for dogs in summer